 Rental Assistance in Rural Areas

 You may be able to qualify for exclusive types of private subsidized housing.
-This program is offered by the United States Department of Agriculture.
+The United States Department of Agriculture offers this Program.
 This program was designed to provide property owners with tax incentives by offering units at a reduced rate for qualifying families.
-According to the USDA, in order to qualify, you must live in or be willing to move into an approved rental property with rent that must be more than 30% of your household’s adjusted income.
+According to the United States Department of Agriculture (USDA), in order to qualify, you must live in or be willing to move into an approved rental property with rent that must be more than 30% of your household’s adjusted income.

 If you want to apply for the Rural Rental Assistance program, you will need to: